 Natural sounds have long been linked with relaxation, and now studies are starting to validate that long-held theory.

-Research has shown that the sounds of streams, birdsong, and fountains improve both adults’ and children’s cognitive performance, for instance.
-And in a study published in Scientific Reports, researchers used fMRI brain scans and heart rate monitors to determine how various sounds affected people.
+Research has shown that the sounds of streams, birdsong and fountains improve both adults’ and children’s cognitive performance, for instance.
+In a study published in Scientific Reports, researchers used brain scans and heart rate monitors to determine how various sounds affected people.

-People seemed to reap the greatest benefits from natural sounds that were familiar, so it makes sense to find a playlist, app, or noise machine that has sounds you’re used to, whether it’s rain or waves or burbling creeks.
-Or, if you don’t live in a city or near a busy street, just throw open your windows and enjoy the natural, relaxing symphony outside your home.
+People seemed to reap the greatest benefits from natural sounds that were familiar, so it makes sense to find a playlist, app or noise machine that has sounds you’re used to, whether it’s rain, waves or burbling creeks.
+If you don’t live in a city or near a busy street, just throw open your windows, and enjoy the natural, relaxing symphony outside your home.

-I understand that life is busy, and it may feel overwhelming at first to adopt a new lifestyle habit — or even find a good acupuncture or chiropractic practitioner.
-But each of the strategies I’ve outlined above enhances qi by giving you calm, sustainable energy.
-And when your qi is strong, you’re better able to handle all your other responsibilities.
+Life is busy, and it may feel overwhelming at first to adopt a new lifestyle habit.
+But each of the strategies outlined above enhances qi by giving you calm, sustainable energy, and when your qi is strong, you’re better able to handle all your other responsibilities.